-Rapid-acting insulin starts working within a few minutes after injection, but its effects only last for a couple of hours.
+- Rapid-acting insulin starts to work within 30 minutes after injection.
+Its effects only last 2 to 3 hours.

-Regular- or short-acting insulin takes about 30 minutes to work fully and lasts for 3 to 6 hours.
+- Regular- or short-acting insulin takes about 30 minutes to work and lasts for about 3 to 6 hours.

-Intermediate-acting insulin takes 2 to 4 hours to work fully, and its effects can last for up to 18 hours.
+- Intermediate-acting insulin takes up to 4 hours to work fully.
+It peaks anywhere from 4 to 12 hours, and its effects can last for about 12 to 18 hours.

-Ask your doctor which of these insulin forms will work best with your diabetes type and blood sugar level.
+Your doctor can tell you which type will work best with your diabetes type and blood sugar level.

 Find out how many times a day you'll need to inject, and how much insulin to inject in each dose.
-If you're using an insulin pump, ask your doctor when you'll need to give yourself an extra injection (bolus).
+If you use an insulin pump, ask your doctor when you'll need to give yourself an extra amount of insulin (bolus).

 When should I take my insulin?

-The type of insulin delivery system you use
+- The type of insulin delivery system (such as shots, pump, or inhaler) you use

 Your doctor may want you to take insulin a half-hour before meals, so it's available when sugar from food enters your bloodstream.
 Find out exactly when during the day you need to take each of your injections, and what to do if you forget to give yourself an injection.